Fully Autonomous Weapons

 These issues put into question whether or not human abilities, such as the assessment of international humanitarian law principles of proportionality, military necessity, and the capability to make distinctions between civilians and combatants, can be transferred to a machine.

-Increasing the risk of war.
-As the UN Special Rapporteur on extrajudicial, summary or arbitrary executions pointed out in his report to the Human Rights Council, the removal of humans from the selection and execution of attacks on targets constitutes a critical moment in the new technology which is considered as “revolution in modern warfare”.
+Increasing the risk of war: As the UN Special Rapporteur on extrajudicial, summary or arbitrary executions pointed out in his report to the Human Rights Council, the removal of humans from the selection and execution of attacks on targets constitutes a critical moment in the new technology which is considered as “revolution in modern warfare”.
 He urged states to think carefully about the implications of such weapon systems, noting that such technology increases the risk that states are more likely to engage in armed conflicts due to a reduced possibility of military causalities.
 Fully autonomous weapons could lower the threshold of war, especially in situations where the opposing side does not have equivalent systems to deploy in response.

 Cool calculators or tools of repression?
-Supporters of fully autonomous weapons argue that these systems would help overcome human emotions such as panic, fear, or anger, which lead to misjudgment and incorrect choices in stressful situations.
+Supporters of fully autonomous weapons argue that these systems would help overcome human emotions such as panic, fear, or anger, which lead to misjudgement and incorrect choices in stressful situations.
 However, opponents to the development of these weapon systems point out that this so-called advantage can turn into a massive risk to people who live in repressive state systems.
 Fully autonomous weapons could be used to oppress opponents without fearing protest, conscientious objection, or insurgency within state security forces.
 The dehumanisation of targets would be matched by dehumanisation of attacks.
 Algorithms would create a perfect killing machine, stripped of the empathy, conscience, or emotion that might hold a human soldier back.

-Proliferation.
-Finally, concerns have been expressed that fully autonomous weapon systems could fall into the hands of non-authorized persons.
+Proliferation: Finally, concerns have been expressed that fully autonomous weapon systems could fall into the hands of non-authorised persons.

 During the Human Rights Council session in April 2013, 24 states attended the presentation of the report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, Christof Heyns, and discussed the issue of autonomous weapons.
 Participating states expressed concerns regarding the use of fully autonomous weapons and indicated an interest in continuing discussions.

-At the meeting of states parties of the Convention on Certain Conventional Weapons in November 2013, governments decided to convene a four-day meeting of experts on the topic of fully autonomous weapons.
+At the meeting of states parties of the Convention on Certain Conventional Weapons (CCW) in November 2013, governments decided to convene a four-day meeting of experts on the topic of fully autonomous weapons.
 The CCW, adopted in 1980, regulatesweapons which are not derived from chemical, nuclear, or biological sources.

-In April 2013, a group of non-governmental organizations launched the Campaign to Stop Killer Robots in London.
-The campaign seeks to establish a coordinated civil society call for a ban on the development of fully autonomous weapon systems and to address the challenges to civilians and the international law posed by these weapons.
+In April 2013, a group of non-governmental organisations including WILPF launched the Campaign to Stop Killer Robots in London.
+The campaign has established a coordinated civil society call for a ban on the development, production and use of fully autonomous weapon systems and seeks to address the challenges to civilians and the international law posed by these weapons.
 The campaign builds on previous experiences from efforts to ban landmines, cluster munitions, and blinding lasers.